 What Java version should I use?

 Newer Java versions now follow every 6 months.
-Hence, Java 21 is scheduled for September 2023, Java 22 for March 2024 and so on.
+Hence, Java 21 was released in September 2023, Java 22 in March 2024, Java 23 in September 2024 and so on.
 In the past, Java release cycles were much longer, up to 3-5 years.
 This graphic demonstrates that:

 With that many new versions coming out, there’s basically these real-world(™) usage scenarios:

-• If you are making sure to use the very latest IDEs, frameworks and build tools and starting a greenfield project, you can, without hesitation, use Java 17 (LTS) or even the very latest Java 19.
+If you are making sure to use the very latest IDEs, frameworks and build tools and starting a greenfield project, you can, without hesitation, use Java 21 (LTS) or Java 25 (LTS).

 Why are companies still stuck with Java 8?